hadigun007/practice-vue-lab/README.md

 ### Repository
 - **Vue-i18n**
 > Vue internallization.
-How to use multi language on vue web app
+How to use multi language on vue web app, [setup](./vue-i18n/README.md)